windbreaker0/calender/README.md

-Login in the company account./n
+Login in the company account.
 Get the schedule.
 Make the calender without weekends, holidays, and the schedule days.
 Enter the calender.